Workplace Experience and the impact on Workplace Design

 The Living Campus (RIBA CPD Approved)

-This CPD introduces the idea of the Living Campus: a vision on higher education campus design that looks at the needs placemaking and purposeful settings, as well as design trends we are seeing globally.
+This seminar introduces the idea of the Living Campus: a vision for higher education campus design that looks at the needs for placemaking and purposeful settings, as well as design trends that we are seeing globally.
 This presentation focuses on considerations that will help you as you design spaces to best support the needs of tomorrow.
-Topics covered include how spaces impact learning outcomes, design considerations for social, learning and working environments, considerations for analysing the effects of design on students and the five elements of student experience.
+Topics covered include how spaces impact learning outcomes, design considerations for social, learning and working environments, ideas for analysing the effects of design on students and the five elements of student experience.

 Working From Home

 We know that working from home isn't the normal set-up for most.
 That's why we’re here to help everyone stay connected, focused, and engaged as they work remotely and stay healthy.

 In this seminar, we will share ideas & inspiration for managing remote teams, how to practice self-care and reduce stress.

 Personal preferences in the modern office - sharing the survey findings

 The debate on open plan versus enclosed offices rages on, but it’s not binary, it’s not black or white, and it’s not a dichotomy.
 Office occupants clearly have different workplace preferences from the wide range of design solutions that are available.
 We need to understand what drives these individual preferences.
 Is it factors like personality, personalisation, flexibility, sense of belonging and familiarity that affect where people prefer to work?
 Or is there more to it?